azeem-aslam-ch/portfolio/README.md

 Dedicated data professional with data analysis, machine learning, and statistical modelling expertise.
 Skilled at transforming complex data into clear, actionable insights that drive strategic decision-making.
 Proficient in leveraging advanced analytical tools and techniques to solve business challenges and optimize performance.

 ### Education
- MSc Iot with Data Science | University of Salford (Nov 2024) B.S Information Technology | University of Sargodha (May 2017)
+ - MSc Iot with Data Science,   University of Salford (Nov 2024)
+ - B.S Information Technology,   University of Sargodha (May 2017)

 ### Work Experience
 **Research Intern Jun 2024 – Aug 2024 at WSP Global and Eden Smith, Greater Manchester, United Kingdom**